 Andrew Abouna, Principal Professional Photographer

 Photography has been a part of my life for decades, even before age 12 when I built my own darkroom.
 I still have my old film camera but prefer digital technology more.
-In recent years I’ve become very focused on the essential blending of that technology with how I seeing and indeed feel the moments I capture for my clients and myself.
+In recent years I’ve become very focused on the essential blending of that technology with how I see and indeed feel the moments I capture for my clients and myself.

 I was raised in a creative, artistic and technical environment.
 My mother was a teacher and master of art.
 Her work included many spectacular, large scenic works of art with fabric and thread, some of which are on display in prominent public places.
 My father is an artist, too.
 As a surgeon he discovered, created, an applied pioneering ways to give life.
 He is well-published and worked in many different countries.